They will play the New England Revolution on Thursday, July 13, at Harvard Stadium in Boston. That is where the Revs play all their Open Cup matches.

 Before You Go.
 Boston weather is a little different from ours, being a little bit further north.
 Mark Twain, who lived the last few years of his life in nearby Hartford, said, "If you don't like the weather in New England, wait a minute."

 You should check the websites of the Boston Globe and the Boston Herald before you leave.
-For the moment, they're predicting temperatures in the low 60s for daylight and the low 40s for the evening.
-You may need a winter jacket for the game.
-However, the predictions do not include a signficiant chance of rain, which is good, because Gillette Stadium has no protection for the fans, no roof at all.
+For the moment, they're predicting temperatures in the high 70s for daylight and the mid-60s for the evening.
+However, the predictions include a 60 percent chance of rain, and Gillette Stadium has no protection for the fans, no roof at all.
+Fortunately, it's only listed as "showers," not "thunderstorms."

 Wind is sometimes an issue inside Fenway Park and outside the TD Garden, but it shouldn't be a big issue in Foxboro, which isn't close to the Charles River like the former or Boston Harbor like the latter.

-Packing your Jets jersey, cap, jacket, whatever else you've got if you're staying overnight, or simply wearing it in the car if you're driving up and back, shouldn't be an issue.
-I don't think anyone will try to fight you just for wearing your Gang Green Gear.
+Packing your Red Bulls jersey, cap, whatever else you've got if you're staying overnight, or simply wearing it in the car if you're driving up and back, shouldn't be an issue.
+I don't think anyone will try to fight you just for wearing your Metro Gear.

 Massachusetts is in the Eastern Time Zone, so you won't have to change your timepieces.
 And, of course, despite the silliness of the concept of "Red Sox Nation," you do not need a passport to cross the New Haven City Line, or to change your money.

-Visiting fans are put in the southeast corner, in Sections 214 through 218.
-Tickets are $27.
+Visiting fans are put in the southwest corner, in Sections 126 and 127.
+Tickets are $29.
 This will put you all the way across the stadium from "The Fort," the Revs' supporters' section in the north end.

 Getting There.
 Boston, like Philadelphia, Baltimore and Washington, is too close to fly from New York, and once you factor in fooling around with everything you gotta do at each airport, it doesn't really save you much time compared to driving, the bus or the train.
 It certainly won't save you any money.